Mia-MeiyangZhang/Mia-MeiyangZhang.github.io/_publications/2015-10-01-paper-title-number-3.md

 permalink: /publication/2015-10-01-paper-title-number-3
 excerpt: 'This article focuses on the implications of the distance characteristics of inter-firm technology transactions (mainly in the form of patent transfers) for subsequent innovation by firms.'
 date: 2023-02-10
-venue: 'Technology Analysis & Strategic Management'
+venue: 'Technology Analysis & Strategic Management (JCR Q3, IF=3.4)'
 paperurl: 'http://ray-austin.github.io/files/raypaper3.pdf'
 citation: 'Hu, C., Zhu, X., Liu, R., & Teng, Z. (2023).
 The impact of external technology acquisition on enterprise innovation performance: the moderating effect of geographical distance.
 Technology Analysis & Strategic Management, 1-15.'
 ---